Public Improvement Program

 What You Should Know

-- Renovation of Lancaster City Hall is scheduled to begin Summer 2019.
+- Renovation of Lancaster City Hall is scheduled to begin Fall 2019.

 - During construction, City staff will be temporarily relocated, which will impact which counter residents and business owners receive service from.
 Check back here to see where City Hall services and activities will occur during construction.